“Jilya” means “my child” in Nyamal language: for this is about our children

 Jilya has big aims, and we don’t apologise for them, nor do we believe they are unattainable.

 The Jilya Institute is focused on four streams:

 - Program Evaluation: This stream aims to ensure that programs are assisted to outcome evaluate their programs and ensure that this data is used in a way that clearly informs the content of programs; outcomes of interventions and best practice treatment focus.

 - Treatments of best practice: This stream will test treatments of best practice for mental health issues; suicide behaviours, criminogenics, attached related disorders, etc.

-- Psychology Scholarships and student support: The Dr Tracy Westerman Aboriginal Psychology Scholarship Program, administered by Jilya, will ensure that the Australian workforce builds its capacity to address the extensive mental health needs in Aboriginal communities.
+- Psychology Scholarships and student support: The Dr Tracy Westerman Indigenous Psychology Scholarship Program, administered by Jilya, will ensure that the Australian workforce builds its capacity to address the extensive mental health needs in Aboriginal communities.